-The nutrition of plants is the essential premise of their healthy growing.
-Plants require nutrition for transformation of substances.
-They (plants) produce substances needed for growth and these substances are created via chemical processes and assimilation.
-Basically, plants need some minerals for proper growth and these minerals are accepted through roots from the soil.
+The nutrition of plants is the essential premise of their healthy growth.
+Plants require nutrition for the transformation of substances.
+They (plants) produce substances needed for growth, and these substances are created via chemical processes and assimilation.
+Plants need some minerals for proper growth, and these minerals are accepted by roots from the soil.

 Trace elements (microelements)

-As soon as the plant exhausts all nutriments from the substrate (which occurs about 3-4 weeks after replanting) it is necessary to start fertilization.
-It's all because the plant has bounded amount of soil and it can't get new minerals in another way than fertilization.
-This is why a proper fertilization is very important aspect of successful growing of bonsai trees.
+As soon as the plant exhausts all nutrients from the substrate (which occurs about 3-4 weeks after replanting), it is necessary to start fertilization.
+It’s all because the plant has bounded amount of soil and it can’t get new minerals in another way than fertilization.
+This is why proper fertilization is essential aspect of successful growing of bonsai trees.

 You should use some multi-part fertilizers (NPK) with trace elements for any fertilization.
-There are many industrial fertilizers on the market which are also suitable for bonsai's.
+There are many industrial fertilizers on the market which are also suitable for bonsai.
 It is recommended to buy those products which were designed for your bonsai exactly.
-In addition, you can buy fertilizers for spruce trees, leafy trees, etc. It is because different trees require different ratio of elements.
-For example,. blooming trees need more phosphorus during the bloom.
+Also, you can buy fertilizers for spruce trees, leafy trees, etc. It is because different trees require a different ratio of elements.
+For example, Blooming trees need more phosphorus during the bloom.
 In comparison, trees which are producing seeds and fruits need more nitrogen.
-Of course, there are all-purpose fertilizers for all kinds of plants and you probably don't do anything badly if you decide to use them as well.
+Of course, there are all-purpose fertilizers for all kinds of plants, and you probably don’t do anything bad if you decide to use them as well.